lichray/randint/paper/randint.md

 - Templated.
 No type promotion; inputs and result have the same types.

-Seeding a pseudo random number generator with a determined value will result in a determined sequence of random numbers (repeatability), which is useful for debugging.
-So a re-seeding utility is also proposed.
-However, there are some differences between this interface and the `seed` member functions:
+Seeding a pseudo random number generator with a determined value will result in a determined random number sequence (repeatability), which is useful for debugging.
+However, a global seeding utility is incompatible with the proposed minimal interface, and causes numerous confusions in a multi-thread environment.
+Instead, an implementation may want to allow user to deploy a determined seed for debugging purpose.

-- Seeding without an argument performs random seeding.
-Because default `seed()` sets a random engine to the default state, while the default state of the global random engine is randomly seeded.

-- Seed sequence is not supported.
-The effect of using seed sequence from multiple threads is unpredicatable.

 Different from the initial draft of this paper, only the utility using `uniform_int_distribution` is proposed; the one using